azer89/HelloVulkan/README.md

 ### Compute-Based Skinning

 The compute-based skinning approach is much simpler than the traditional vertex shader skinning.
 This is because the skinning computation is done only once using a compute shader at the beginning of the frame.
-The resulting skinned vertices are then stored in a buffer, enabling reuse for subsequent render passes like shadow mapping and lighting.
+The resulting skinned vertices are then stored in a buffer, which are then read in subsequent render passes like shadow mapping, SSAO, and lighting.
 Consequently, there is no need to modify existing pipelines and no extra shader permutations.

 https://github.com/azer89/HelloVulkan/assets/790432/51f097f5-b361-4de9-9f04-99c511900f8d